rustls/rustls/rfcs/000-caller-side-managed-buffers.md

 - `LlClientConnection` and `LlServerConnection` will not contain a `ServerCertVerifier` / `ClientCertVerifier` trait object
 - `CertificateVerifier` will be a separate object that the user of the `LlConnection` API must manage
 - `State` will gain variants related to the certificate verification process
-- `LlConnectionCommon` will gain an API to incorporate the results of the certificate verification process into the handshake process

 Letting the end-user manage the certificate verification process means that they can decide whether to perform it in a blocking fashion, either serially, concurrently using `select` or in parallel using `thread::spawn`; or asynchronously, either concurrently using `join!` / `select!` / `FuturesUnordered` or in parallel using `task::spawn`.